Public-key cryptography: Public discovery

 In 1976, an asymmetric key cryptosystem was published by Whitfield Diffie and Martin Hellman who, influenced by Ralph Merkle's work on public key distribution, disclosed a method of public key agreement.
 This method of key exchange, which uses exponentiation in a finite field, came to be known as Diffie–Hellman key exchange.
 This was the first published practical method for establishing a shared secret-key over an authenticated (but not confidential) communications channel without using a prior shared secret.
 Merkle's "public key-agreement technique" became known as Merkle's Puzzles, and was invented in 1974 and only published in 1978.
-This makes asymmetric encryption a rather new field in cryptography although cryptography itself dates back more than 2,000 years.
+This makes asymmetric encryption a rather new field in cryptography, although cryptography itself dates back more than 2,000 years.

 In 1977, a generalization of Cocks's scheme was independently invented by Ron Rivest, Adi Shamir and Leonard Adleman, all then at MIT.
 The latter authors published their work in 1978 in Martin Gardner's Scientific American column, and the algorithm came to be known as RSA, from their initials.
 RSA uses exponentiation modulo a product of two very large primes, to encrypt and decrypt, performing both public key encryption and public key digital signatures.
 Its security is connected to the extreme difficulty of factoring large integers, a problem for which there is no known efficient general technique.
 A description of the algorithm was published in the Mathematical Games column in the August 1977 issue of Scientific American.

 Since the 1970s, a large number and variety of encryption, digital signature, key agreement, and other techniques have been developed, including the Rabin signature, ElGamal encryption, DSA and ECC.

+In addition to the algorithms developed within the open academic and standards communities, several countries have developed national public-key cryptography standards for use within their jurisdictions.
+These include SM2 and SM9 (China), GOST R 34.10-2012 (Russia), EC-KCDSA (South Korea), and DSTU 4145 (Ukraine).